openjournals/buffy/docs/configuration.md

 :title: *<String>* or *<Regular Expresion>* Responder will run only if issue' title matches this.
 :body: *<String>* or *<Regular Expresion>* Responder will run only if the body of the issue matches this.
 :value_exists: *<String>* Responder will run only if there is a not empty value for this in the issue (marked with HTML comments).
-:value_equals: *<Hash>* Responder will run only if the param values (marked with HTML comments) in the body of the issue are equal to the ones specified here.
+:value_matches: *<Hash>* Responder will run only if the param values (marked with HTML comments) in the body of the issue matches the ones specified here.
 :role_assigned: *<String>* Responder will be run only if there is a username assigned for the specified value.
 :reject_msg: *<String>* Optional.
 The response to send as comment if the conditions are not met
 ```